devonfw/extension-pack-vscode/README.md

 ### Microsoft Visual Studio Code

-In order to install this package **Microsoft Visual Studio Code 1.51.0** at least must be installed.
+In order to install this package a recent version of **Microsoft Visual Studio Code** must be installed.
 It is recommended to upgrade VS Code in any case.

 ### Python support